TravisWheelerLab/DIPLOMAT/docs/source/advanced_usage.rst

 Development Usage
 -----------------

-DIPLOMAT is written entirely in python.
-To set up an environment for developing DIPLOMAT, you can simply pull down this repository and install its requirements.txt dependencies to your virtual environment.
+DIPLOMAT is written entirely in python, and uses poetry for development.
+To set up an environment for developing DIPLOMAT, you can simply pull down this repository and create an environment for it using the commands shown below.

 .. code-block:: sh

     git clone https://github.com/TravisWheelerLab/DIPLOMAT.git
     cd DIPLOMAT
-    pip install -r requirements.txt
+    poetry install --all-extras

+Then, to launch the environment in the terminal, simply run :code:`poetry shell`

 For most development, you'll most likely want to add additional predictor plugins.
-Predictors can be found in diplomat/predictors.
+Predictors can be found in the ``diplomat/predictors`` directory.
 Classes that extend Predictor are automatically loaded from this directory.
 To test predictors, you can use the :py:cli:`diplomat predictors test` command:

 .. code-block:: sh